wavefrontHQ/wavefront-proxy/dropwizard-metrics/3.1/README.md

 ### Setting up Maven

-You will need both the DropWizard `metrics-core` and the Wavefront `metrics-wavefront` libraries as dependencies:
+You will need both the DropWizard `metrics-core` and the Wavefront `metrics-wavefront` libraries as dependencies.
+Logging depends on `org.slf4j`:

 ```Maven
    <dependency>